-Please note that all bookings must go through the online service, so we can't book you in over the phone or by email.
+Please note that all bookings must be placed via the online service - we do not take bookings over the phone or via details supplied by email.

 Please click through to our lodges page below, and then click through to the Airbnb listings to check availability, prices, and place bookings.

 The payment and cancellation policies in effect do vary seasonally, and between the different field options that we offer.
 So to see the relevant policies for a given set of requirements, it is necessary to advance through the initial stages of the booking process (where dates and a field option are selected) to the point that the panel of itemised prices is shown - from where it's possible to open up the applicable policies.